Wilton Aggravated Assault Lawyer

 A criminal assault occurs when someone intentionally injures another.
 In some cases, an incident can be an assault even if the injury was caused recklessly or even negligently.

-As the best Wilton aggravated assault lawyers can explain, various factors make a situation more serious and aggravate the offense.
+As our Wilton lawyers can explain, various factors make a situation more serious and aggravate an assault offense.
 These factors include the use of a weapon, the imposition of serious injuries, intent to cause serious physical harm, or committed against a vulnerable member of society such as a child, elderly person, or disabled individual.

 What is a Deadly Weapon in a Connecticut Arrest?